Tamerktb/ImpactGuard-Jordan/README.md

 - **Realistic data**: 5,000 transactions with 5% natural fraud rate (online/POS/ATM).

 **How to Run (exact steps)**
-1. Open cmd in the project folder
+1. Open cmd / terminal in the project folder
 2. `pip install -r requirements.txt`
-3. `python -m streamlit run app.py`
+3. `streamlit run app.py`
-4. Click buttons in the Streamlit dashboard (Generate → Detect → Report)

 **Folder Structure**
 - All data now runs **in memory** (no global files are created/overwritten)